Update: Abilify Lawsuit Filed in Minnesota

 Is There a Class Action?

 At this time, no class action lawsuit has been filed in the Abilify litigation.
-However, our lawyers are currently reviewing individual lawsuits for people who were diagnosed with type 2 diabetes after taking the drug.
+However, our lawyers are currently reviewing individual lawsuits for people who have suffered from compulsive behavior side effects.
 Contact us today to learn more about your legal rights.
-If we determine that you have a valid claim, you may be eligible to receive compensation for medical expenses, lost wages, pain and suffering, and other damages.
+If we determine that you have a valid claim, you may be eligible to receive compensation for your losses.

 Abilify Gambling Lawsuits Centralized in Florida Federal Court